damicon/zfswatcher/doc/FAQ.md

 ### Why parsing ZFS command output instead of linking to ZFS libraries?

-This approach makes it also simple to distribute binary packages which are not bound to a specific version of ZoL.
+This approach makes it simple to distribute binary packages which are not bound to a specific version of ZoL.
+If we link to the libraries, we would have to make binary packages which depend on specific version of ZoL.

-ZFS on Linux developers do not recommend linking to the ZFS libraries.
+Also ZFS on Linux developers do not recommend linking to the ZFS libraries.
 See the following discussion thread:

 https://groups.google.com/a/zfsonlinux.org/d/topic/zfs-devel/AiEi96Kde-k/discussion